 Add to Calendar

-The Lilly Hiatt show scheduled for May 1st, 2020 at The Armory has been rescheduled for October 2nd, 2020.
-Existing tickets will be honored to the rescheduled show or refunds are available at the point of purchase.
-Anyone who purchased a ticket on or before 4/20/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
-We appreciate your support for Lilly Hiatt, Logan Ledger and The Armory and we will see you all in October!
+The Lilly Hiatt show at The Armory that was rescheduled for October 2nd, 2020 has been POSTPONED w/new date TBA.
+Existing tickets will be honored to the rescheduled date or refunds are available at the point of purchase.
+Anyone who purchased a ticket on or before 9/21/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
+We appreciate your support for Lilly Hiatt and The Armory and we look forward to seeing you at a future show!

 Written during a winter of deep stillness and self -reflection, Lilly Hiatt’s striking new album, ‘Walking Proof,’ artfully balances the songwriter’s rough, rock and roll exterior with her tender, country roots, exuding a bold vulnerability as she takes a l ong, hard look in the mirror and deconstructs her relationship with herself and the world around her.
 Produced by former Cage the Elephant guitarist Lincoln Parish and featuring guest appearances from Amanda Shires, Aaron Lee Tasjan, and legendary songwrit er John Hiatt (who appears on record with his daughter here for the very first time), the collection is fueled by longing and gratitude in equal measure, effortlessly shifting from gentle intimacy to brawny grit and back over the course of its eleven insig htful tracks.
 Despite all the weighty themes, ‘Walking Proof’ still manages to emerge as a work of hope and optimism, offering both a newfound maturity and an abiding sense of calm in the face of chaos as Hiatt learns to make peace with just how much of li fe lies beyond her control.